atharva-p/guides/gitGuide.md

 ### Open source and working with branches

 There can be **only one open pull request** per branch.
-When you keep making changes on the same branch
+Github will combine all commits into the pull request that's currently open.Therefore, a separate pull request cannot be created for every commit made to a branch.

+To fix this, create a new branch for every new feature / change so you can create separate pull requests for being reviewed by other contributors.